launchscout/elixirconf_2022_livestate/live_state.md

 # Demo 2.0: Live support via discord
 * `<discord-chat>` html element you can add to any web page
 * Users enter their name to start a "chat with agent"
-* Connects to a newly created discord channel
+* Creates and connects to a newly created discord channel
 * Messages are sent to discord from website user
 * Messages are received from the "agent" in the discord channel